 The following files are found inside the driver download file.

 To get the EP-8KDA3I driver, click the green download button above.
 After you complete your download, move on to Step 2.

-Tech Tip: If you are having trouble deciding which is the right driver, try the Driver Update Utility for EP-8KDA3I.
+Tech Tip: If you are having trouble deciding which is the right driver, try the Epox Driver Update Utility.
 It is a software utility which automatically finds and downloads the right driver.

 Once you have downloaded your new driver, you'll need to install it.
 In Windows, use a built-in utility called Device Manager, which allows you to see all of the devices recognized by your system, and the drivers associated with them.

 In Windows 11, Windows 10 & Windows 8.1, right-click the Start menu and select Device Manager

 In Windows 8, swipe up from the bottom, or right-click anywhere on the desktop and choose "All Apps" -> swipe or scroll right and choose "Control Panel" (under Windows System section) -> Hardware and Sound -> Device Manager